tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Take note of the data space and index space used by the FactInternetSales table.
+- Take note of the data space and index space used by the FactInternetSales table
-- Enable Table Compression (page type) on the FactInternetSales table.
+- Enable Table Compression (page type) on the FactInternetSales table

 #### Exit Criteria

-- You observe a change in the data space and index space.
+- You observe a change in the data space and index space

 ### Task 2: Clustered ColumnStore Index

-In this task, you will create a new table based on the existing FactResellerSales table and apply a ColumnStore index.
+In this task, you will create a new table based on the existing FactResellerSales table and apply a ColumnStore index

 #### Tasks to Complete

-- Create a new table called ColumnStore_FactResellerSales from the FactResellersSales table.
+- Create a new table called ColumnStore_FactResellerSales from the FactResellersSales table
-- Create a clustered ColumnStore index on the new table.
+- Create a clustered ColumnStore index on the new table
-- Query the tables and compare the execution plan query costs, batch percentage.
+- Query the tables and compare the execution plan query costs, batch percentage
-- Query the tables with statistic IO on and compare the logical and lob logical reads.
+- Query the tables with statistic IO on and compare the logical and lob logical reads

 #### Exit Criteria

-- You observe a performance improvement.
+- You observe a performance improvement

     ![Various information is highlighted on the Messages tab of the Results pane.](./media/ssms-query-results-messages-stastics-io.png "Compare the information")